sass/sass/doc-src/SASS_CHANGELOG.md

 In fact, `--update` work exactly the same as `--watch`, except that it doesn't continue watching the files after the first check.

-### Syntax

-#### Variable Prefix Character
-{#3-0-0-dollar-prefix}

-The Sass variable character has been changed from `!` to the more aesthetically-appealing `$`.
-For example, what used to be

-    !width = 13px
-    .icon
-      width = !width

-should now be

-    $width = 13px
-    .icon
-      width = $width

-The `sass-convert` command-line tool can be used to upgrade Sass files to the new syntax using the `--in-place` flag.
-For example:

-    # Upgrade style.sass:
-    $ sass-convert --in-place style.sass

-    # Upgrade all Sass files:
-    $ find -name '*.sass' -exec sass-convert --in-place {} \;

-`!` may still be used, but it's deprecated and will print a warning.
-For more details, see [the deprecation section](#deprecation).

-#### Variable and Mixin Names

-SassScript variable and mixin names may now contain hyphens.
-In fact, they may be any valid CSS3 identifier.
-For example:

-    $prettiest-color = #542FA9
-    =pretty-text
-      color = $prettiest-color

-In order to allow frameworks like [Compass](http://compass-style.org) to use hyphens in variable names while maintaining backwards-compatibility, variables and mixins using hyphens may be referred to with underscores, and vice versa.
-For example:

-    $prettiest-color = #542FA9
-    .pretty
-      // Using an underscore instead of a hyphen works color = $prettiest_color

-#### Single-Quoted Strings

-SassScript now supports single-quoted strings.
-They behave identically to double-quoted strings, except that single quotes need to be backslash-escaped and double quotes do not.

 ### Error Backtraces